We own interests in a diversified portfolio of assets across Western Europe and North America.

 Magda Chambriard

-© 2015-2025 Standard SAS.
+© 2015-2026 Standard SAS.
 All rights reserved.
-Our privacy policy, terms of service and other advisories are accessible through the main menu of this website.
+For information regarding our Privacy Policy, Terms of Service, and other legal advisories, please refer to the documents available through the main navigation menu of this website.